RossCarriga/CompPrograms/README.md

 ## Nice things ##
 * Zeplin (help with UI design - https://zeplin.io/)
 * Visual Studio Code (Free text editor) (this is my favorite but atom and sublime text3 are both really good too)
 * Git Kraken (Git GUI) (I don't use this but it can help you learn git.
-Just try and use git in terminal/iterm then if you break * everything hit me up or use this)
+Just try and use git in terminal/iterm then if you break everything use this)
-* Specticles (This is to help with window resizing, fucking brillaint - https://www.spectacleapp.com/)
+* Specticles (This is to help with window resizing, brillaint - https://www.spectacleapp.com/)
-* Postman (Helps when you need to make API calls)
+* Postman (Helps when you need to make API calls / Look at an endpoints data)
 * Alfred (Spotlight replacement - https://www.alfredapp.com/)

 ## IDEs #